 James Franco’s Movie About The Worst Movie Ever May Have The Best Cast Ever

-The first trailer for the long-awaited film “Disaster Artist” is here, with a sprawling cast of actors that needs to be seen to be believed.

-WHAT: The Disaster Artist teaser trailer, which gives a hint of how a movie about a bad movie can be very good.
+WHAT: The Disaster Artist teaser trailer, which gives a hint of how a movie about a bad movie might end up very good.

 WHO: Director and star James Franco, along with a cavalcade of comedians and actors discussed below.

 WHY WE CARE: The Room has secured a reputation as the best worst movie of all time.
-While some may cling to their Plans 9 From Outer Space, Tommy Wiseau’s master POS regularly packs midnight screenings with fans of its staggering ineptitude.
-The only explanation is that everyone in the cast and crew was, at every moment, making the exact wrong decision–the cinematic equivalent of pitching a no-hitter, but the opposite of that.
-The circumstances behind this majestic monstrosity of a film were chronicled in the book, The Disaster Artist, which has itself been in the process of adaptation for years.
+While some may cling to their Plans 9 From Outer Space, Tommy Wiseau’s master POS still steadily packs midnight screenings with fans of its staggering ineptitude.
+The consensus on The Room is that everyone involved, at every moment, made the exact wrong decision–the cinematic equivalent of pitching a no-hitter, but the opposite of that.
+The circumstances behind this majestic monstrosity were chronicled in the book, The Disaster Artist, which has been in the process of adaptation for years.

-The first trailer for the James Franco-helmed magnum opus dropped today, and should give those on the fence confidence that they’re in for a treat.
-Fans of The Room and newbies alike will get a sense of just how Tommy Wiseau ended up delivering one of the most stunningly flat performances of all time.
-(Apparently, he couldn’t remember his lines and had to keep trying to nail them so many times that when he finally got the right words in the right order, it was good enough for all involved.)
-However, the trailer holds back one detail from the film that might pique fan interest even further: the extent of its amazing cast.
+The first trailer for the James Franco-helmed magnum opus dropped today, and should assure anyone on the fence that they’re in for a treat.
+Fans of The Room and newbies alike will get a sense of just how Tommy Wiseau ended up delivering one of the most stunningly flat performances ever.
+(Apparently, he spent so many takes trying to nail his lines that when he finally did get the right words in the right order, the take was deemed acceptable no matter how bad the delivery.)
+However, the trailer holds back one detail from the film that might pique fan interest even further: the sprawling breadth of its impressive cast.

-Franco bros, James and Dave, topline the film, joined by frequent collaborator, Seth Rogen.
-These three names have been affiliated with the project since day one.
-Between then and now, though, seemingly everyone who has ever worked with these three signed on to appear as well.
-The co-stars and cameos in The Disaster Artist form a galaxy of stars from the world of comedy and beyond.
+Franco bros James and Dave topline the film, along with frequent collaborator Seth Rogen.
+These three have been on board since day one, but between then and now, seemingly everyone who has ever worked with the trio has signed on to appear as well.
+The co-stars and cameos in The Disaster Artist form a galaxy of stars so vast it could fuel a year’s supply of podcast guests.
 (Directors Judd Apatow and J.J.
-Abrams also make appearances, for some reason.)
-Have a look below at the sprawling cast and get further stoked for the film’s December 8 release date.
+Abrams also make appearances.)
+Have a look below at this promising roster and get further stoked for the December 8 release date.

 James Franco